 FAQ - reportable qualified persons

-Changes to the Qualified Person according to § 10 Arzneimittelbetriebsordnung 2009 (AMBO 2009) are not subject to notification.
-The fulfilment of the formal requirements for the function by the person appointed by the company is evaluated within the scope of an inspection.
+Changes to the GDP Responsible Person according to § 10 Arzneimittelbetriebsordnung 2009 (AMBO 2009) are not subject to notification.
+The fulfilment of the formal requirements for the function by the person appointed by the company is evaluated during inspections.

 b.
-Companies with an operating licence according to § 63 of the German Medicines Act (AMG) as amended, which manufacture and/or perform quality control on medicinal products (medicinal product manufacturers and quality control laboratories):
+Companies with an operating licence according to § 63 of the Austrian Medicines Act (AMG) as amended, which manufacture and/or perform quality control on medicinal products (medicinal product manufacturers and quality control laboratories):

-According to Section 7 (1) of the Arzneimittelbetriebsordnung 2009 (AMBO 2009), every business of a manufacturer of medicinal products, every business of an importer as well as every business that controls medicinal products must have at least one qualified person permanently and uninterruptedly.
+According to §7 (1) of the Arzneimittelbetriebsordnung 2009 (AMBO 2009), every manufacturer of medicinal products, every importer as well as every laboratory that controls medicinal products must have at least one Qualified Person permanently and continuously designated.

-For this reason, changes with regard to the qualified person are subject to notification in advance or without delay for the respective operating site in accordance with Section 65 (3) of the German Medicines Act via electronic submission in the eService (https://eservices.basg.gv.at/).
+Therefore, changes with regard to the Qualified Person have to be submitted in advance or without undue delay in case of unforeseen changes in accordance with § 65 (3) of the Austrian Medicines Act via electronic submission in the eService (https://eservices.basg.gv.at/).

-The following persons in managerial or responsible positions are not subject to reporting to the authorities: - Head of production: requirements according to Section 69 a AMG and Section 8 AMBO 2009 - Head of control laboratory: requirements according to Section 70 AMG and Section 9 AMBO 2009 The fulfilment of the formal requirements for the function by the persons nominated by the company is evaluated in an inspection.
+- Head of Quality Control : requirements according to §70 AMG and § 9 AMBO 2009 The fulfilment of the formal requirements for the function by the persons nominated by the company is evaluated during inspections by the competent authority.

 c.
 Establishments with a licence according to the Tissue Safety Act:

-According to § 9. paragraph 1 of the Tissue Safety Act (GSG), every tissue bank must have a "responsible person" at its disposal without interruption.
+According to § 9.
+(1) of the Tissue Safety Act (GSG), every tissue bank must have a "Responsible Person" at its disposal without interruption.

-Therefore, changes regarding the responsible person according to § 9 para.
-4 GSG via electronic submission in the eService(https://eservices.basg.gv.at/) are subject to notification in advance or without delay for the respective operating site.
+Therefore, changes regarding the responsible person according to § 9 (4) GSG via electronic submission in the eService(https://eservices.basg.gv.at/) are subject to notification in advance or without undue delay in case of unforeseen changes.

 d.
-Establishments with a licence according to the Blood Safety Act:
+Blood establishments with a licence according to the Blood Safety Act::

 e.
 Licence holder:

-Pursuant to Section 56 (2) of the German Medicines Act (AMG) as amended, the marketing authorisation holder or holder of a registration is obliged to commission a person with the necessary expertise and experience to responsibly perform the task of providing scientific information on the medicinal products placed on the market by the marketing authorisation holder (information officer) and to provide this person with the necessary authority to fulfil this task.
+Pursuant to § 56 (2) of the Austrian Medicines Act (AMG) as amended, the marketing authorisation holder or holder of a registration is obliged to commission a person with the necessary expertise and experience to responsibly perform the task of providing scientific information on the medicinal products placed on the market by the marketing authorisation holder (Information Officer) and to provide this person with the necessary authority to fulfil this task.
 The Federal Office for Safety in Health Care must be informed immediately of the appointment of the Information Officer and any changes to it.

-According to § 69a AMG, only persons with the necessary scientific professional training and appropriate practical training may be entrusted with the task of the competent person.
-The personal requirements for the performance of the task of the qualified person are laid down in § 7 of the AMBO 2009.
+According to § 69a AMG, only persons with the necessary scientific professional training and appropriate practical training may be entrusted with the task of the Qualified Person.
+The personal requirements for the performance of the task of the Qualified Person are laid down in § 7 of the AMBO 2009.

 These requirements are:

 1) A level of education which corresponds to completed university studies of at least four years attested by a diploma in a contracting party to the EEA Agreement or in Switzerland and involving theoretical and practical training in one of the following disciplines: pharmacy, human medicine, dentistry, veterinary medicine, chemistry (incl. pharmaceutical chemistry and technology) or biology

-If the completed academic course does not cover all of the subjects listed, the missing knowledge can be acquired even after successfully completing the course.
-The Federal Office for Safety in Health Care must be provided with clear evidence of the acquisition of the knowledge (for further information see the website of the University of Vienna):
+If the completed academic course does not cover all of the subjects listed, the missing knowledge can be acquired after successful completion of the academic course.
+The Federal Office for Safety in Health Care must be provided with clear evidence of the acquisition of the knowledge (for further information see the website of the University of Vienna).

-3) Oncompletion of the training course, at least two years' experience in one or more undertakings in a contracting party to the EEA Agreement or in Switzerland whichhave been grantedan authorisation to manufacture or control medicinal products shall be required in the field of qualitative analysis of medicinal products, quantitative analysis of the active ingredients and the tests and trials necessary to ensure the quality of medicinal products.
+3) After completion of the academic course, at least two years' practical experience in one or more companies in a contracting party to the EEA Agreement or in Switzerland which are authorised to manufacture or control medicinal products.
+The activities have to encompass the qualitative analysis of medicinal products, of quantitative analysis of active substances and of the testing required to ensure the quality of medicinal products.

 The performance of the relevant activity within the framework of pharmaceutical quality control must be proven beyond doubt to the Federal Office for Safety in Health Care by means of job references or job descriptions.

-Pursuant to Section 7 (8) AMBO 2009, the authority has to examine, upon application, whether the applicant fulfils the formal requirements to perform the function of a competent person.
+Pursuant to § 7 (8) AMBO 2009, the authority has to examine, upon application, whether the applicant fulfils the formal requirements to perform the function of a Qualified Person.

 For this purpose, processing fees are charged in accordance with the currently applicable fee tariff under the GESG.

-An application for "confirmation of competent person" is personal.
-It does not replace the immediate mandatory notification of a competent person by the company in accordance with Section 65 (3) of the German Medicines Act as amended.
+An application for "Confirmation of a Qualified Person" is personal.
+It does not replace the immediate mandatory notification of a change to the Qualified Person by the company in accordance with § 65 (3) of the Austrian Medicines Act as amended.

-The application is to be submitted using the application form (F_I220 Application for the issue of a confirmation Competent Person, Head of Production, Control Laboratory Manager according to the German Drug Operation Regulations 2009) to inspektionenbasg.gvat.
+The application is to be submitted using the application form (F_I220 Application for the issue of a Confirmation of a Qualified Person, Head of Production, Head of Quality Control according to AMBO 2009) to inspektionen @basg.gv.at.

-On the basis of the relevant provisions of the AMBO 2009, it must be stated from the perspective of the BASG that the qualified person must normally be a dependent employee of the company covered by the AMBO 2009.
+On the basis of the relevant provisions of the AMBO 2009, from the perspective of the BASG it must be stated that the Qualified Person is a dependent employee of the company.
 It is precisely the required organisational integration into the company, including the obligation to follow instructions, in particular with regard to working hours, the lack of own operating resources etc., that draws a clear line to self-employment.
-The employment relationship of the qualified person has to be assessed according to the individual area of responsibility in the company and may deviate from a full-time employment relationship in individual cases.
-Exceptions only seem appropriate for very small companies in which, due to the activity to be carried out and the responsibility of the qualified person, an employment relationship of the type described would be disproportionate to the company organization.
+The employment relationship of the Qualified Person has to be assessed according to the individual area of responsibility in the company and may deviate from a full-time employment relationship in individual cases.
+Exceptions are considered only appropriate for small companies in which, due to the activity to be carried out and the responsibility of the Qualified Person, an employment relationship of the type described would be disproportionate to the company .
 This must be demonstrated by the company in each individual case and decided by the BASG.

-The application must be submitted using the application form (F_I220 Application for issuance of a confirmation Expert, head of production, control laboratory manager according to the 2009 Medicinal Products Ordinance) to inspektionenbasg.gvat
+The application must be submitted using the application form (F_I220 Application for issuance of a Confirmation of a Qualified Person, Head of Production, Head of Quality Control according to the AMBO 2009) to inspektionen @basg.gv.at

-The release of a batch of medicinal products must be carried out by a competent person.
-The qualified person may only delegate the tasks incumbent on him/her to another qualified person.
+The release of a batch of medicinal products must be carried out by a Qualified Person.
+The Qualified Person may only delegate the tasks incumbent on him/her to another Qualified Person.
 See also Annex 16 to the EU-GMP (Certification by a Qualified Person and Batch Release) guidelines.

-The responsible person must have completed a course of study in human medicine, dentistry or veterinary medicine in a Contracting Party to the Agreement on the European Economic Area or in Switzerland, or another course of study in the field of life sciences, or a course recognised as equivalent in the Contracting Party concerned, and on successful completion of that course must have completed at least two years' specialist work in the European Economic Area or in Switzerland in one or more establishments which were authorised to process, store and distribute blood or blood components during the period of that work.
+The Responsible Person must have completed a course of study in human medicine, dentistry or veterinary medicine in a contracting party to the EEA Agreement or in Switzerland, or another course of study in the field of life sciences, or a course recognised as equivalent in the contracting party concerned, and on successful completion of that course must have completed at least two years' specialist employment in the EEA or in Switzerland in one or more establishments which were authorised to process, store and distribute blood or blood components during the period of that employment.